keeks-mtl/petiole/testing.md

 ##### Responsiveness Testing
 -   Make sure sort box and options are readable and in proportion on all screen sizes.

+#### Pagination Feature
+##### General Testing
+- Make sure on pages with more than 12 plant cards that the pagination is visible.
+- Check that the page that the user is on is the main shade of green.

 ## Bugs

 ### Add_plant Bug